Social Justice Australia

 Introduction: Soldier Conditioning

 Throughout history, warfare has shaped societies, dictated political outcomes, and impacted millions of lives.
 Central to the efficacy of any military force is its ability to condition soldiers to face the harsh realities of combat.
-This article examines the rigorous methods employed to prepare soldiers for war, the psychological aftermath, and the often-hidden economic motivations behind global conflicts.
+This article examines the rigorous methods for soldier conditioning employed to prepare soldiers for war, the psychological aftermath, and the often-hidden economic motivations behind global conflicts.

 Dehumanization in Military Training